dushyantsingh23/car-listing/README.md

 Dropwizard project for car listings

 1.Clone or download the project

-2.In side the directory use code(mvn clean install) to install project dependencies.
+2.In side the directory use `mvn clean install` to install project dependencies.

 3.Run Mysql Server on local.

 4. Create database code(zoomcar_db)

 5. Create table using the following queries : create table car_details( id integer not null auto_increment, brand varchar(50), model varchar(50),